-Our systematic review findings are consistent with other recent systematic reviews, ^{36, 37} but our review is the first to present unpublished data from the PLCO from over 20,000 screened women.
-(2016 personal communication with Dr. Paul Pinsky) All four studies included in our review recruited average-risk women so, unsurprisingly, the prevalence of ovarian cancer was quite low (0.04% to 0.1%) and the PPVs were also consistently low (<4%).
-These rare cases reflect the low incidence of ovarian cancer seen in U.S. women (0.01%, 11/100,000 women).38 The downstream consequences resulting from positive pelvic examination findings include surveillance with ultrasonography (one time or repeated) or other imaging and, in some cases, surgery.
-In our included studies, at one year, the prevalence of abnormal pelvic examination results ranged from 1.2 to 8.7 percent, and the prevalence of surgery of those women with abnormal findings ranged from 5 to 36 percent (2016 personal communication with Dr. Paul Pinsky).
-27-29 Due to advances in ultrasound technology since the publication of these studies, it could be hypothesized that the surgical intervention rate lies on the lower end of this range.
-In the only included US study, the large PLCO trial of almost all postmenopausal women, the ovarian palpation protocol occurred in the early to mid-1990's, and reported a surgery rate of 11.2 percent within one year of an abnormal pelvic examination after 1 to 4 rounds of screening.
+Our systematic review findings are consistent with other recent systematic reviews,^{37, 38} but our review is the first to present unpublished data from the PLCO trial from more than 20,000 screened women (P. Pinsky, written communication, May 2, 2016).21 All four studies included in our review recruited average-risk women; unsurprisingly, the prevalence of ovarian cancer was quite low (0.04% to 0.10%) and the PPVs were also consistently low (<4%).
+These rare cases reflect the low incidence of ovarian cancer seen in U.S. women (0.01% [11/100,000 women]).39 The downstream consequences resulting from positive pelvic examination findings include surveillance with ultrasonography (one-time or repeated) or other imaging and, in some cases, surgery.
+In our included studies, at 1 year, the prevalence of abnormal pelvic examination results ranged from 1.2 to 8.7 percent, and the prevalence of surgery among those women with abnormal findings ranged from 5 to 36 percent (P. Pinsky, written communication, May 2, 2016).^{21, 28-30} Due to advances in ultrasound technology since the publication of these studies, it could be hypothesized that the surgical intervention rate lies on the lower end of this range.
+In the only included U.S. study, the large PLCO trial of almost all postmenopausal women, the ovarian palpation protocol occurred in the early to mid-1990s and reported a surgery rate of 11.2 percent within 1 year of an abnormal pelvic examination after one to four rounds of screening.
 There is no more recent evidence available to estimate the risk of surgical intervention resulting from screening pelvic examinations.

-The PLCO trial used an even more sensitive screening procedure (transvaginal ultrasonography and CA-125) and found abnormal ultrasonography results in 5 percent of women (n=1338) who had received a baseline examination (n=28,519).
-Between the ultrasonography results and CA-125 levels, 6 percent of women required further assessment (n=1703) and 2 percent (n=570) underwent surgery (n=325 laparotomy; n=245 laparoscopy and/or vaginal approach).
-Ninety-eight percent of those women with abnormal screening results and 95 percent of those who underwent surgery were not diagnosed with ovarian cancer.
-As mentioned earlier, the PLCO trial originally included bimanual examination of the ovaries and rectovaginal examination in the screening protocol.
-The pelvic examination component was discontinued, however, because no ovarian cancers were detected solely with bimanual palpation.
-Notably, even the more sensitive screening tests (transvaginal ultrasonography and CA-125) were not found to significantly reduce rates of ovarian cancer-related mortality.
+The PLCO trial used an even more sensitive screening procedure (transvaginal ultrasonography and blood testing for CA-125) and found abnormal ultrasonography results in 5 percent of women (n=1,338) who had received a baseline examination (n=28,519).
+Between the ultrasonography results and CA-125 levels, 6 percent of women required further assessment (n=1,703) and 2 percent (n=570) underwent surgery (n=325 laparotomy; n=245 laparoscopy and/or vaginal approach).
+Ninety-eight percent of women with an initial abnormal result on any of the screening tests used in the PLCO trial, and 94 percent of those who underwent surgery following a positive result were not diagnosed with ovarian cancer.16 Furthermore, evidence suggests that complex ovarian cysts detected on ultrasound are not immediate precursors to ovarian cancer.40 As mentioned earlier, the PLCO trial originally included bimanual examination of the ovaries and rectovaginal examination in the screening protocol.31 The pelvic examination component was discontinued, however, because no ovarian cancers were detected solely with bimanual palpation.16 Notably, even the more sensitive screening tests (transvaginal ultrasonography and CA-125 blood testing) were not found to significantly reduce rates of ovarian cancer-related mortality.41

-Cross-sectional studies showed that under the most optimal circumstances (patients preoperatively under anesthesia, all with some pelvic abnormality as indication for surgery, examination performed by attending physicians), the accuracy of the pelvic examination for detecting pelvic masses is low.
-Moreover, the accuracy of this examination to detect pelvic masses has been shown to be lower when performed by inexperienced trainee examiners, with obese patients, or with patients with an enlarged uterus.
-Our narrative synthesis of the limited available evidence suggests poor performance of the screening pelvic examination for detecting ovarian cancer.
+Cross-sectional studies showed that under the most optimal circumstances (patients preoperatively under anesthesia, all with some pelvic abnormality as indication for surgery, examination performed by attending physicians), the accuracy of the pelvic examination for detecting pelvic masses is low.^{42, 43} Moreover, the accuracy of this examination to detect pelvic masses has been shown to be lower when performed by inexperienced trainee examiners, with obese patients, or with patients with an enlarged uterus.42-45 Our narrative synthesis of the limited available evidence suggests poor performance of the screening pelvic examination for detecting ovarian cancer.